 Many people use a template or similar formatting according to their client’s or company’s requirements.

 So, doing the same formatting, again and again, takes up a lot of time.
 So, the copy and paste feature is very useful.

 As now you know how to copy and paste exact formatting in excel, you can be more efficient and save a lot of time.

 Hi there, I am Naimuz Saadat.
 I am an undergrad studying finance and banking.
 My academic and professional aspects have led me to revere Microsoft Excel.
-So, I am here to create a community that respects and loves Microsoft Excel. the community will be fun, helpful and respectful that nurtures individuals into great excel enthusiasts.
+So, I am here to create a community that respects and loves Microsoft Excel.
+The community will be fun, helpful, and respectful and will nurture individuals into great excel enthusiasts.